LaunchCodeEducation/web-fundamentals/studios/fireside-story/README.md

 #### Player 2

-While Player 1 is working on an addition to the store, let's make another change simultaneously.
+While Player 1 is working on an addition to the story, let's make another change simultaneously.
 In order to do that, we'll create a new branch.
 Recall that a branch is a separate "copy" of the codebase that you can commit to without affecting code in the `master` branch.

 ```nohighlight
 $ git checkout -b darker